OCA/product-attribute/product_brand/README.rst

 Known issues / Roadmap
 ======================

-* Add a field with brands assiciated to a Customer or Supplier on the Customers/Suppliers Form View.
+* Add a field with brands associated to a Customer or Supplier on the Customers/Suppliers Form View.
+* Fix smart button alignment in brand form view

 Bug Tracker